qasimnaqvi/exAImine/README.md

-# exAIminer
+# exAImine

 ## Introduction

-Welcome to exAIminer – the revolutionary AI/ML Educational Assistance App designed to empower students in understanding and improving their academic performance.
-This GitHub repository houses the comprehensive Product Requirement Document (PRD) and Press Release for exAIminer, providing insights into the app's features, technical requirements, user interface design, and more.
+Welcome to exAImine – the revolutionary AI/ML Educational Assistance App designed to empower students in understanding and improving their academic performance.
+This GitHub repository houses the comprehensive Product Requirement Document (PRD) and Press Release for exAImine, providing insights into the app's features, technical requirements, user interface design, and more.

 ## Features and Functionalities